Here2ServeU/cloud-setup-guides/aws/aws-sso-setup-guide.md

 Here is the step-by-step guide to setting up AWS Single Sign-On (SSO), now called **IAM Identity Center**, and connecting it to your CLI.

-### Phase 1: Create the User (IAM Identity Center)1.
-Log in to your AWS Management Console as the root user (or an admin).
+### Phase 1: Create the User (IAM Identity Center)

+1. Log in to your AWS Management Console as the root user (or an admin).
 2. Search for **IAM Identity Center** in the top search bar and open it.
 3. *Note: If you haven't enabled it yet, click "Enable" (choose "Organization instance" if asked).*
 4. In the left sidebar, click **Users**.